tasmota/docs/docs/Bluetooth_MI32.md

 !!! tip

     If you want to add a new BLE sensor to your config on the device, use `MI32option3 1` to add the new sensor by catching a BLE packet.
-Then use `MI32Cfg` to save the new config on flash.
+Then use `MI32Cfg` to save the new config to the file system.
+    To support unknown sensor types give them a suitable name with `mi32name<slot> <name>`, then save with `mi32cfg`.
+The system will learn about the sensors feature set by receiving data packets.
+The feature set can be saved too with `mi32cfg` in order to have knowledge about it at boot time.

 ## Mi Dashboard